wookyeongSong/Inference-for-Dispersion-and-Curvature/README.md

 In `Figures` folder: Contains all figures from the main manuscript and supplement saved as `.png` or `.pdf` files.
 All figures except Figures 1 depend on the `Figures_code` folder.

-In `Figures_code` folder: This folder contains R scripts that reproduce each figure in the main manuscript and supplement.
+In `Figures_code` folder: This folder contains R scripts used to reproduce each figure in both the main manuscript and supplement.
 * `/Figure2.R`-`/Figure7.R`: Generate Figure 2 through Figure 7 in main manuscript.
 The figures are automatically saved as PDF files.
 * `/FigureS1.R`-`/FigureS10.R`: Generate Figure S.1 through Figure S.10 in the Supplement.
 The figures are automatically saved as PDF files.